Catalog Schema and Ingestion APIs

 Automatically created fields.

-Don’t modify the field Type and Multi-value facet options for automatically created fields.
+Avoid changing the Type and Multi-value facet options for fields that are created automatically.
 You can modify other field options as needed.

 -